The Art Of Jujitsu

 American Street Jujitsu starts with understanding how to escapes basic grabs and apply small joint locks that you don't see in sport jiu jitsu.

-In American Steer Jujitsu we teach 8 fundamentals of Jujitsu techniques that will help you understand how to control your opponent to keep you safe and be able to escape from being on the bottom in a street fight.
-These 8 basic fundamentals will teach you Break falls, Rolls, Throws, Takedowns, Join locks, Chokes, Grappling, Kick Boxing, and weapons.
+In American Steer Jujitsu we teach fundamentals of Jujitsu techniques that will help you understand how to control your opponent to keep you safe and be able to escape from being on the bottom in a street fight.
+These basic fundamentals will teach you Break falls, Rolls, Throws, Takedowns, Join locks, Chokes, Grappling Ba, Striking, and Weapons.

 Jujitsu is the foundation of your MMA when it comes to ground fighting.
 Without knowing how to hold a position correctly you won't be dominating your opponent.
 Jujitsu isn't just about joint locks, chokes, and throws it's about positional setup using your opponent's energy to gain dominance.
 Cage fighting is probably the most realistic fight we can have to what a street fight is.
 If you didn't know high mount is one of the best ground and pound positions and if you don't know how to set it up then you are missing a big part of Jujitsu.